The last variable standing

 12

-This is because the variable count is changed in the main function.
+This is because the variable 'count' is being modified within the main function.

-This is convenient because it means that you can make assignments and retrieve values from any function, but
+This is convenient because it allows for assignment and value retrieval from any function.

-Heavy use of global variables requires many variable names, which can be very cumbersome.
+Using global variables heavily can lead to a large number of variable names, which can be very cumbersome.

-Therefore, global variables should only be used for special data that is shared throughout the program, and not for
+Therefore, global variables should be used only for data that is meant to be shared throughout the entire program.

 In the previous section, we explained that global variables are shared by all functions.

-If there is a local variable in the function with the same name as the global variable, then the
+If a local variable has the same name as a global variable within a function,

-I would like to experiment to see which takes precedence.
+I'd like to experiment to see which takes priority.

-The following program is an example of declaring the variable count in the main function.
+The following program demonstrates declaring a variable named 'count' within the main function.

 #include <stdio.h>